brimdata/zed/k8s/temporal.md

 ## Database initialization for Temporal
 We will follow a pattern similar to what we have done for setting up Aurora users for testing.

-We will need a Docker container with the most recent build of `temporal-sql-tool`.
-Here's hopw to create that.
+We will use a Docker container with the most recent build of `temporal-sql-tool`.
+Here's how to create that.
 Note that we are working with Temporal v1.7.0.
-For stability, we will not use other versions or try buildiong head from the repo.
+The git clone and the docker build steps can be skipped if a Docker image has already been pushed to $ZQD_ECR_HOST/temporal:1.7.0.

 ```
-# The git clone and the docker build steps can be skipped
-# if an image has already been pushed to $ZQD_ECR_HOST/temporal:1.7.0
 git clone https://github.com/temporalio/temporal.git
 git checkout v1.7.0
 docker build -t temporal .